Table of contentsClick link to navigate to the desired location

 This content has been automatically translated from Ukrainian.

-High Availability (High Availability) and scalability (Scalability) are two different aspects related to ensuring efficient and reliable operation of systems in IT, but they have different goals:
+High availability (High Availability) and scalability (Scalability) are two different aspects related to ensuring the effective and reliable operation of systems in IT, but they have different goals:

 High Availability (High Availability)

-HA - responsible for ensuring the system's sustainability and providing services to users even in the event of failures or errors.
-The main goal is to ensure that the system is always accessible and provides services smoothly.
-HA includes measures that allow the system to continue operating even if a failure or problem occurs, ensuring a high level of reliability.
+HA is responsible for ensuring the resilience of the system and providing services to users even in the event of failures or errors.
+The main goal is to ensure that the system is always available and provides services without interruption.
+HA includes measures that allow the system to continue operating even if a failure or issue occurs, ensuring a high level of reliability.

-Aimed at the system's ability to respond effectively to various types of growth (for example, traffic).
-Scalability includes the ability of a system to expand or decrease to provide optimal performance under variable conditions.
+Focused on the ability of the system to effectively respond to various types of growth (e.g., traffic).
+Scalability includes the ability of the system to expand or contract to ensure optimal performance under changing conditions.

-These concepts may seem similar and even interact, they are distinguished mainly by their goals.
-HA focuses on reliability and avoiding interruptions, while scalability aims at the ability to adapt to changes in system sizes or volumes to ensure efficient functioning (avoiding interruptions also comes here; this is where High Availability and Scalability intersect).
+These concepts may seem similar and even interact, but they are primarily distinguished by their goals.
+HA focuses on reliability and avoiding interruptions, while scalability is aimed at the ability to adapt to changes in the size or volume of the system to ensure effective operation (avoiding interruptions is also included here; this is where High Availability and Scalability intersect).

 This post doesn't have any additions from the author yet.